getkeops/keops/doc/python/installation.rst

 `docker-images.sh <https://github.com/getkeops/keops/blob/main/docker-images.sh>`_ script.
 These environments contain a full installation of CUDA, NumPy, PyTorch, R, KeOps and GeomLoss.
-Their PYTHONPATH are configured to ensure that git installations of KeOps or GeomLoss mounted in `/opt/keops` or `/opt/geomloss` take precedence over the pre-installed Pip versions.
+Their PYTHONPATH are configured to ensure that git installations of KeOps or GeomLoss mounted in ``/opt/keops`` or ``/opt/geomloss`` take precedence over the pre-installed Pip versions.

-As an example, please note that we render this website on our slurm cluster using the following commands:
+As an example, here is the script that we use to render this website on our slurm cluster:

 .. code-block:: bash

-  # First, clone the latest release of the KeOps code in ~/code/keops:
+  # First, clone the latest release of the KeOps repository in ~/code/keops:
   mkdir ~/code
   cd ~/code
   git clone git@github.com:getkeops/keops.git